Alternate Pathways in North Africa

 Use Your Skills to Share the Gospel

-Alternate Pathways is a beautiful example of how God works in unexpected ways—even through a robotics class.
+Alternate Pathways is a beautiful example of how God works in unexpected ways—even through a robotics club.
 Every skill, every conversation, and every act of love can point to the hope found in Jesus Christ.

 “The desert and the parched land will be glad; the wilderness will rejoice and blossom.
 Like the crocus, it will burst into bloom; it will rejoice greatly and shout for joy.”
 Isaiah 35:1-2